-While this number immediately reads as much less than the multi-million-dollar fines threatened by the GDPR, large-scale data breaches or audience-wide data handling violations could easily add up to a detrimental chunk of change for companies to fork over.
+While this number immediately reads as much less than the multi-million-dollar fines threatened by the GDPR, large-scale data breaches or audience-wide data handling violations could easily add up to a detrimental chunk of change for a company to fork over.

 For example, a business with just 1,300 consumers whose data is breached is subject to nearly a million-dollar fine.